Krugou/JakSurveillance/Readme.md

 ## What we found out
 <!-- Write about what you found out here -->

->you can import excel files to sql easily using nodejs npm package called xlsx
+>You can import excel files to sql easily using nodejs npm package called xlsx
 >
->we learned what it's like to work with a real client
+>We learned what it's like to work with a real client
 >
->we learned to work with typescript
+>We learned to work with typescript
 >
->we learned how to communicate and associate with a real client
+>We learned how to communicate and associate with a real client

 ## What works and what doesn't
 <!-- Write about what works and what doesn't here -->